-The Department of Human Services website lists services across Victoria for people who are homeless, at risk of homelessness or escaping family violence.
+The Department of Health and Human Services lists services across Victoria for people who are homeless, at risk of homelessness or escaping family violence.

-The City of Boroondara has a Homelessness Protocol, which aims to ensure that homeless people are treated appropriately and respectfully, and are offered relevant support services.
-We work closely with a referral agency, SalvoCare Eastern, a local housing service organisation.
-It has teams of staff who are trained to conduct visits to people who are homeless.
-This can involve finding accommodation for the person and/or providing advice about other services required.
+The City of Boroondara has a Homelessness Protocol, which aims to ensure that people experiencing homelessness are treated appropriately and respectfully, and are offered relevant support services.
+We work closely with SalvoCare Eastern, a local housing service organisation with trained staff who conduct visits to people sleeping rough.
+This can involve finding accommodation for the person and/or providing advice about other services.

-People who are homeless have a right to be in public spaces, and there are ways the community can assist in making a difference.
+It is important to note that there is no enforcement in relation to homelessness.
+People who are homeless have a right to be in public spaces and there are ways the community can assist in making a difference.

 If you identify someone needing help, phone SalvoCare Eastern on 9890 7144.